polydawn/mdm/ALTERNATIVES.md

 and then suggest that you either consider this good enough, or that you then commit them to your repository if you want guaranteed repeatable builds.
-In other words, this is back to either choosing between all of the problems with online resolution (i.e. zero-security and zero-consistency-guarantees), or the "Dodging the Problem" solution (see below) with its painful bloating.
+In other words, this is back to either choosing between all of the problems with online resolution (i.e. zero-security and zero-consistency-guarantees), or the "Dodging the Problem" solution with its painful bloating.
 mdm doesn't stick you between two unexcellent choices; it gives you strong versioned control over dependencies and exact hashes of artifacts, and at the same time doesn't impose any worries about bloat.